bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-development-kit-bdk.md

 It was called Magical Bitcoin library because it was like the library that supported the magical Bitcoin wallet, which was like the UI, which I don't think we've ever released.
 It was terrible.
 Like we kind of developed it and then throw it away.
-But anyway, this magical Bitcoin wallet started when I was at Blockstream.
+But anyway, this Magical Bitcoin wallet started when I was at Blockstream.
 So it was kind of a fun project that some of the Blockstream employees and I developed in our free time, essentially, just to kind of experiment and see.
 Essentially the question was, we were all working on the Green team, so on the Green wallet, and the question was, what if we had to remake Green today?
 What would we change?